-3. Prep Your Credit Card and Cash
+2. Prep Your Credit Card and Cash

 - Contact your credit card company to tell them you'll be in Israel.
-If you don't and your account has unexpected overseas activity, they could freeze it without warning thinking it's being used fraudulently. - Make sure your credit card has updated technology.
+Some banks allow you to do this online.
+If you don't and your account has unexpected overseas activity, the company could freeze the card without warning you thinking it's being used fraudulently. - Make sure your credit card has updated technology.
 Israeli credit card readers may require chip and pin technology. - Plan ahead for accessing money in Israel. - Find out which banks and credit card companies don't charge foreign transaction fees (like Charles Schwab, Capital One).
 If you can't get a card that doesn't charge the extra fees, it's recommended you take out larger amounts of cash per withdrawal to minimize pricey transaction fees. - Check if your bank has an option to order foreign currency before your trip.
-Ordering money from your bank can take up to a week to arrive so leave enough time. - Traveler's checks are safer than cash.
+Ordering money from your bank can take up to a week to arrive, so leave enough time. - Traveler's checks are safer than cash.
 Exchange them at a money exchanger or at an Israeli post office.
-They may charge you a small commission fee, though.
+They may, however, charge you a small commission fee. - Changes to laws regarding business and personal cash transactions have recently been enacted.
+Be aware that if you plan to make a large purchase at one store, cash transactions over 6,000 shekalim are now illegal.
+The law for personal cash transactions has also changed.
+This means that if you were going to cash a check with your relatives or friends so that you have shekalim in Israel the maximum amount you can now cash is 15,000 shekalim.

-4. Check Your Insurance & Medication
+3. Check Your Insurance & Medication